Cormark Weighs in on Equinox Gold Corp.’s FY2020 Earnings (NASDAQ:EQX)

 Equinox Gold Corp.
-(NASDAQ:EQX) – Equities research analysts at Cormark dropped their FY2020 earnings estimates for Equinox Gold in a report issued on Tuesday, November 10th.
-Cormark analyst R. Gray now anticipates that the company will earn $0.65 per share for the year, down from their prior estimate of $0.70.
+(NASDAQ:EQX) – Analysts at Cormark cut their FY2020 EPS estimates for Equinox Gold in a research report issued on Tuesday, November 10th.
+Cormark analyst R. Gray now forecasts that the company will earn $0.65 per share for the year, down from their previous forecast of $0.70.

-EQX has been the subject of a number of other reports.
-BMO Capital Markets dropped their target price on shares of Equinox Gold from $25.00 to $24.00 and set an “outperform” rating for the company in a report on Tuesday.
-CIBC increased their target price on shares of Equinox Gold from $18.00 to $19.50 and gave the stock a “neutral” rating in a report on Wednesday, September 16th.
-BidaskClub lowered shares of Equinox Gold from a “hold” rating to a “sell” rating in a report on Tuesday, November 3rd.
-Scotiabank increased their target price on shares of Equinox Gold from $17.00 to $19.25 and gave the stock an “outperform” rating in a report on Tuesday, October 13th.
-Finally, Zacks Investment Research upgraded shares of Equinox Gold from a “hold” rating to a “buy” rating and set a $12.00 price objective for the company in a report on Friday, October 30th.
-One investment analyst has rated the stock with a sell rating, one has given a hold rating and six have assigned a buy rating to the company.
-The stock has an average rating of “Buy” and a consensus target price of $19.68.
+A number of other research analysts have also weighed in on the stock.
+TD Securities lifted their price objective on shares of Equinox Gold from $21.00 to $25.00 and gave the company a “buy” rating in a research note on Tuesday, August 11th.
+Scotiabank lifted their price objective on shares of Equinox Gold from $17.00 to $19.25 and gave the company an “outperform” rating in a research note on Tuesday, October 13th.
+BidaskClub lowered shares of Equinox Gold from a “hold” rating to a “sell” rating in a research note on Tuesday, November 3rd.
+Zacks Investment Research upgraded shares of Equinox Gold from a “hold” rating to a “buy” rating and set a $12.00 price objective for the company in a research note on Friday, October 30th.
+Finally, CIBC lifted their price objective on shares of Equinox Gold from $18.00 to $19.50 and gave the company a “neutral” rating in a research note on Wednesday, September 16th.
+One analyst has rated the stock with a sell rating, one has assigned a hold rating and six have assigned a buy rating to the company.
+The company currently has an average rating of “Buy” and an average price target of $19.68.

-Equinox Gold (NASDAQ:EQX) last posted its earnings results on Monday, August 10th.
-The company reported $0.12 earnings per share for the quarter, missing the Zacks’ consensus estimate of $0.16 by ($0.04).
+Equinox Gold (NASDAQ:EQX) last issued its quarterly earnings results on Monday, August 10th.
+The company reported $0.12 earnings per share (EPS) for the quarter, missing the Thomson Reuters’ consensus estimate of $0.16 by ($0.04).
 The firm had revenue of $215.39 million for the quarter.

 Equinox Gold Company Profile